-Students who complete one program and desire to enroll in another degree program must submit a new application to the new program.
-Any student who is readmitted to the seminary will be under the requirements specified in the catalog that is current at the time of readmission and will be required to complete 25% of the program requirements under that catalog: 24 hours for the M.Div. and 9 hours for the M.A.
-(Theology) and M.A.B.C.
+Alumni who desire to enroll in another degree program must submit a new application to the new program.
+Any student who is readmitted to the seminary will be under the requirements specified in the catalog that is current at the time of readmission.